not-things-modular/not-things-vcv/doc/timeseq/samples/SAMPLE-AND-HOLD.md

 ## Basic Input Source and Trigger S&H

-The first S&H aspect that we will set up is the basic S&H behaviour: sample the voltage from an input source every time an external trigger is received, and hold that value on the output port until the next trigger is received.
+The first S&H aspect that we will set up is the basic S&H principle: sample the voltage from an input source every time an external trigger is received, and hold that value on the output port until the next trigger is received.
 We'll set up four of these, each having their own input source and individual trigger.

 In the sample VCV Rack patch that is linked to below, they will be connected to three LFO output signals (a sine, triangle and sawtooth signal) and to a noise output (i.e a random value).
 So that's what we'll also call them in the script.